A144367/agl-kotlin-cats/README.md

     - Jasper

-Once you have parsed the data correctly, display it on screen in a table resembling the above.
+Once you have parsed the data correctly, display it on screen in a list resembling the above.

 Notes: